San Diego, CA

 What does a typical day look like?
 How do you manage your time vs. blogging (or work)?

 Wow, having a baby changes everything.
-While I used to, admittedly, be a workaholic and live at my desk, I now happily “clock out” and set some good boundaries so I can spend time with my little fambam.
+While I used to, admittedly, be a workaholic and live at my desk, I now happily “clock out” and set some good boundaries so I can spend time with my family.
 My husband is also self-employed, so we are both able to be involved with every parenting aspect equally, having the ability to set schedules where we split time to allow one another to go work as needed.
 It’s definitely a balancing act that ebbs and flows.

 What did you dream of being when you were young?